 Resources for Faculty

-The International Enrollment Management and International Student Offices are here to help you support and advise international students.
+The International Admissions Office and International Student Scholar Service are here to help you support and advise international students.

-International Enrollment Management’s admissions team processes applications for students in non-immigrant status.
+International Admissions team processes applications for students in non-immigrant status.
 For more information on admissions requirements for international students you can visit the International Admissions page.
 U.S. citizens and permanent residents educated in other countries should still be processed as domestic students through the WKU Office of Admissions.

 Students who have sat out for less than 5 months and applied for a Leave of Absence before departing can complete a Request for Reactivation of I-20 through iStart.
 Our immigration advisors will work with the students to prepare their immigration file for their return.